Caznix/ns-wiki/docs/guides/scripting/gamemodemods.md

 `if(thing){stuff}`

-Now that our initial function is created, we now have the game triggering [GiveRandomGun]{.title-ref} when a player spawns, but we don\'t have any such function, so let\'s begin creating one.
+Now that our initial function is created, we now have the game triggering [GiveRandomGun] when a player spawns, but we don\'t have any such function, so let\'s begin creating one.

 Firstly, we need to know what weapons we can equip.
 For this we define